 Recently, a managing editor contacted me to see if I was interested in doing some work for his publisher.
 The timing wasn’t great for me, but I didn’t want to leave the publisher high and dry.
-With the managing editor's permission I contacted my editing group and ask interested editors to contact me.
+With the managing editor's permission, I contacted my editing group and asked interested editors to contact me.
 I got seven email responses in the first hour.

 When I make a referral, I want to know something about the person I’m referring, but I couldn’t find out anything about these editors other than what they told me in their email messages.
 They didn’t appear to have online homes.

 I get it.
 Setting up a website and keeping up with social media is a lot of work.
 But may I suggest that you do one small thing?
 Set up an About.me page.
 I learned about this site through personal branding expert Sidneyeve Matrix.

 About.me is the equivalent of a digital business card, or a mini one-page website.
 It’s free for a basic account, it’ll take you less than an hour to set up, and then you can link to it in your email signature.
 Here's my About.me page: